These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized treat.

-I love them because not only do they have chocolate and peanut butter, but also contain coconut oil which I try to get a serving each day.
+I love them because not only do they have chocolate and peanut butter, but also contain coconut oil which I try to get in a serving each day.

 The organic coconut flour I use is from Tropical Traditions and comes in a 2 lb bag and is one of my favorite gluten-free flours to use.